africanproofs/apregister/README.md

 The current canonical source for FTSO provider metadata is a centralized GitHub repo maintained by a single entity (TowoLabs).
 Every ecosystem tool (flaremetrics.io, flare.builders, Bifrost Wallet) depends on it.
 Providers who don't submit a PR are displayed as raw hex addresses.
 The maintainer is also a competing provider.

-This contract moves provider identity on-chain, where it belongs.
-Any participant can register and update their metadata at any time without approval from anyone.
+This contract moves participant identity on-chain, where it belongs.
+Any entity can register and update their metadata at any time without approval from anyone.

 ## Contract